The Ultimate Guide to Smoking Brisket

 The ABCs of Smoking Brisket

 Every once in a while, we get the chance to put on a show made of BBQ dreams.
-There’s no better example than a classic smoked brisket.
+There’s no better example than a classic smoked beef brisket.
 Family reunions, neighborhood block parties or any other large gathering are all great reasons for smoking meat.
-Luckily smoking brisket isn’t hard, but it is a lesson in patience.
+Luckily smoking brisket isn’t hard, especially when you have the right smoked brisket recipe, but it is a lesson in patience.

 While the two parts of the brisket are available separately, we like to smoke the full brisket.
 This is often called a “packer” brisket.
-We think the final product is much better when smoked whole, mostly due to the fat content, which adds flavor and moisture.
+We think the final product is much better when smoked whole, mostly due to the fat content, which adds flavor and moisture to the leaner part of the brisket as well.

 From the underside of the brisket, the side with red meat showing, only trim off any silver skin or any gray or brown areas.
 Silver skin won’t render in the cooking process and is not palatable.
 The gray/brown spots are just discolored because of the packing and processing.

 With the fat cap side up, start trimming the fat off down to a ¼” thickness.
 Briskets generally come with a good amount of fat on top.
 Too much fat will not render during the smoking process and will not be a pleasant texture to bite into.
-We also don’t want to eliminate all the fat because, of course, fat adds flavor.
+Although, we also don’t want to eliminate all the fat either because, of course, fat adds flavor.
+We want to best smoked brisket after all.

-Pick your favorite rub.
-We used Texas Rodeo Brisket rub.
-This rub was designed for exactly this reason; A smoked brisket with all the classic flavors – Brown sugar, chili, paprika, mustard and garlic.
+Pick your favorite rub or seasoning for brisket.
+We used Texas Rodeo Brisket rub for a Texas style smoked brisket.
+This smoked brisket rub was designed for exactly this reason; A smoked brisket with all the classic flavors – Brown sugar, chili, paprika, mustard and garlic.

-We smoked in a 250 degree high-quality electric smoker.
+We smoked our brisket in a 250 degree high-quality electric smoker.
 You can go down to 225, but you need to expect a much longer cook time for this.
-When you’re ready to get the cook started, place the seasoned brisket in the smoker fat cap down to start.
-Later when we wrap, the brisket will be flipped.
+When you’re ready to get the brisket smoking process started, place the seasoned brisket in the smoker fat cap down to start.
+Later when we wrap, the brisket will be flipped in the meat smoker.

 If you have a probe that can be left in the meat, use it.
-If not, you have to open the box to check the temperature of the meat.
+If not, you have to open the box to check the brisket's internal temp.
 This obviously allows heat to be released and can slow the cooking process.

-Smoke time will vary based on a few factors.
-Size of the brisket.
-Capacity of the smoker and how full it is.
-Weather conditions.
 Plan on 60 – 75 minutes of smoke time per pound of brisket.
-The total time will be broken into two parts.
+The total brisket smoking time will be broken into two parts.
 The first part is unwrapped and we will smoke the brisket until the internal temperature reaches 165 degrees.
-At this point, we will wrap the brisket for the rest of the smoke.
+At this point, we will wrap the meat for the rest of the smoke.
 We used butcher paper to fully wrap the brisket.
-When you put the brisket back in the smoker, place it fat side up.
+When you put the meat back in the smoker, place it fat side up.
 This will allow any rendered fat to seep back into the meat and retain flavor.

-Resting meat is just as important as the cooking process.
+Resting your smoked brisket is just as important as the cooking process.
 Resting meat, whether it’s brisket or s steak or a chicken breast, allows the juices that are disturbed during the cooking process to reabsorb into the meat.
 If you cut into the meat too soon, it could turn out to be very dry.

 Based on preference, you can slice thin or thick slices.
 Try not to go any thinner than ½” because the meat will dry out faster the thinner the slice.